06 Jun Common Topics Covered in Premarital Counseling

 What Conflict Resolution Models Are Unique to Faith-Based Premarital Counseling?

-Blends John Gottman’s “Repair Attempts” with Pauline epistle-based interventions (Ephesians 4:26-27).
-U.S. clinicians report 40% higher efficacy when adding forgiveness scales (Journal of Psychology and Theology, 2022).
+Faith-based premarital counseling uniquely blends John Gottman’s “Repair Attempts” with scriptural interventions derived from Pauline epistles, notably Ephesians 4:26-27.
+U.S. clinicians report a 40% increase in efficacy when incorporating forgiveness scales during sessions (Journal of Psychology and Theology, 2022).
+This holistic approach not only addresses behavioral patterns but also nurtures spiritual reconciliation.

 How Do Family Systems Theories Apply to Modern Christian Marriages?